aquapaka/dotfiles/README.md

 ### Pre-install notices

 - If you have just fresh install windows 11, you need to go to Microsoft Store and update your "App Installer".
 Otherwise winget will not working.
+- For those who use another windows 11 version (like IOT Enterprise, which doesn't come with Microsoft Store):
+  - First download the latest version of winget: <https://aka.ms/getwinget>
+  - Then open Powershell and run: ```Add-AppxPackage -Path <path to downloaded .msixbundle>```

 ### Install Fonts